bradfrost/atomic-design/chapter-4.md

 {% include figure.html src="../images/content/techcrunch-incomplete-template.png" caption="In a more iterative process, there will be instances where some patterns are further developed than others.
 Seeing a partially-done page might look unusual out of context, but communication between the team and stakeholders should alleviate confusion." %}

-In the early stages of the project, the in-browser designs tend to look crude at best.
-That's a-okay.
+Initially, in-browser designs tend to look crude at best, which is a-okay.
 The intention is to stub out the template's basic information architecture in the browser, define patterns, wire those patterns up using includes, and begin the patterns' general markup.
 With that work in place, the team can collectively begin styling specific patterns and refining the overall structure.

 Seeing these partially-designed prototypes might look unusual to those used more traditional, pixel-perfect design deliverables.
-But with these rolling updates it's more important to communicate the fact that you're making progress than to communicate a false sense of perfection.
+But it's far more important to communicate progress than a false sense of perfection, which is why rolling updates are preferable to big reveals.

 ### The role of comps in a post-PSD era
 Up until this point we've been talking about establishing a general aesthetic direction and then designing some patterns to experiment with the application of that aesthetic direction.
-These tactics allow teams to explore freely, iterate quickly, and get feedback sooner.
+These relatively lo-fi tactics allow teams to explore freely, iterate quickly, and get feedback sooner.

 But I'll never forget this client feedback we received on the first pattern-driven project I worked on: "These element collages look great, but it's like you're asking me to comment on how beautiful a face is by showing me the nose."

 If you've gotten to this point in your process, congratulations!
-If stakeholders aren't repulsed by your initial design sketches and element collages, that means you've captured the essence of the aesthetic direction and it's safe to take those explorations further.
+Feedback like this means they're salivating for more, so now that you've captured a general aesthetic direction you can safely put those explorations into context.
+That likely involves creating full static comps.

-A lot of conversation about designing in the browser implies a sentiment that PHOTOSHOP COMPS ARE THE DEVIL.
-Not really.
-At some point in time it's important to paint the full picture.
-The trick is knowing when to paint those full pictures, and how long to dwell in static design documents.
+Listen to the chatter around "designing in the browser" and you'll undoubtedly hear that *Photoshop comps are the devil incarnate*.
+Which of course isn't true.
+Throughout this book we've discussed the importance of breaking things down into components while simultaneously building up a cohesive whole.
+Static comps are effective at painting a full picture of what the UI could look like.
+The trick is knowing *when* to paint those full pictures, and knowing how long to dwell in static design documents.

-Full comps are still very useful for demonstrating a coherent picture.

-Get the big picture art direction down and then translate into the browser as quickly as possible.
+{% include figure.html src="../images/content/techcrunch-article-comp.png" caption="Dan Mall created a full comp to demonstrate what an article template might look like.
+This artifact was used to show the design system in context and get approval of the over-arching design.
+Design details and iterations would be handled in the browser." %}

+For the TechCrunch project, we created a comp for the article template only after the client was feeling good about our element collage explorations.
+Creating a full comp means exerting a lot of effort, which is why we established design direction first to mitigate the risk of all that full-comp effort going straight into the trash if we got it totally wrong.

-If the feedback is "this is all wrong" then it's back to the drawing board.
-It's probably worth creating a new comp.
-But if the feedback is "Can we move this from here to here?
+The comps, like any other design artifact, were used to facilitate a conversation with the project stakeholders.
+If their feedback is, "This feels all wrong," then it's back to the drawing board to create a new comp.
+But if their feedback involves, "Can we move this from here to here?
 Can we add a gray border around the article text?
-Can we increase the size of this image?" that's a sign the overall direction is in good shape.
-Those relatively minor issues can and should be addressed in the browser.
+Can we increase the size of this image?" that's a sign the overall direction is in good shape and those relatively minor issues can be addressed in the browser.

+Static comps can be great for establishing the over-arching design of a template, but once that's accomplished the designs should be quickly translated into the browser for further work.

 ### In-browser iteration
 > Let’s change the phrase “designing in the browser” to “deciding in the browser.” <cite>[Dan Mall](https://the-pastry-box-project.net/dan-mall/2012-september-12)</cite>

 - Once in the browser, stay in the browser.
 Static design work becomes complementary to the living version.
 - Process becomes a loop of design and development work, with the front-end becoming more solid and stable with each iteration.
+- [Trent Image]

 - Iron out browser bugs, layout issues across the resolution spectrum, solving design issues around dynamic data (character lengths, different images, etc)
 - Tighten up visuals, review usability.
-Have the entire team (and potentially user testing) hitting the working prototype
+Have the entire team (and real users if you can swing it) hitting the working prototype.

 #### When to codify a pattern
 When do you codify a pattern?
 In a pattern-based workflow, it's important to understand when to establish and enforce patterns.